ps2/docs/docs/Log-clean-analyze-with-openaps-tools/using.md

 fields = <br>
 cmd = bash <br>
 vendor = openaps.vendors.process <br>
-args = -c "curl -s https://yourwebsite.azurewebsites.net/api/v1/entries.json | json -e 'this.glucose = this.sgv'" <br>
+args = -c "curl -g -s https://yourwebsite.azurewebsites.net/api/v1/entries.json?find[type]=sgv | json -e 'this.glucose = this.sgv'" <br>

 In addition, you need to alter your monitor/glucose.json report to use this device rather than the cgms device you setup above.
 The report will look like this in your openaps.ini file: